 My name is Jade Vidovich.
 I am a R-7 teacher and Apple Distinguished Educator.
-I am currently working at an independent school, last year I taught Year 3 students but I am currently on maternity leave after having my first baby.
+I am currently working at an independent school, this year I am teaching Year 3 students after returning from maternity leave in 2018.
 I have a son and his name is Edison.
 This is my Professional Overview.
 Please leave me some feedback.

 My Educational Philosophy

 Students learn in a variety of different ways and as a teacher, I plan to meet individual needs.
 I am willing to learn new practices and teaching methodologies to assist my students with their learning goals.

 To ensure I cater for the diversity within a classroom, I plan and program individual student learning goals to allow for differentiation.
 I work with students to set their own learning goals as well.
 I believe students should be aware of their personal achievements at school and also have input to what they want to learn about.
 I am keen to use structured and purposeful inquiry methods to teach students how to be life long learners to make relevant connections with our world.

 I believe it is important to know where students are beginning in their learning journey in order to assist them with where they need to go.
 Therefore, frequent assessment is critical in a child’s development.
 It is vital to make observations, test regularly and keep this data to measure student successes and to build upon those successes.
 My assessments enhance accurate reporting to parents and fulfil my teaching duties and accountability.

 It is my duty within the classroom and school setting to provide a safe, stable and friendly learning environment for my students.
 A nurturing and collaborative classroom environment will enhance student learning opportunities.
 I want my students to experience their own learning journey with some direction and guidance from myself to keep them on track with their learning goals and to extend them further.